What is the GDPR?

 - Legal requirements for security breach notification

-- Removal of charges (in most cases) for providing copies of records to patients or staff who request them
+- Removal of charges (in most cases) for providing copies of records to patients or staff who request them.
+However, from 1st April 2019 £20 Million has been incorporated to the global sum to cover this.

 - Requirement to keep records of data processing activities